teuben/teunix/Env/UMD/vpn.md

 1. can limit your download speed for high-speed internet providers.
 2. printing from home may not work to auto-detected (bonjour) printers. seems fixed IP printers are better. seems to work on a mac though.
 3. <SERIOUS> occasional change of state in GP will cause it to hang.
 Do your magic or reboot laptop.
 4. WARNING:   when on eduroam and switching to wired can cause eduroam to keep the default route. better to manually disable GP if you need to speed.
 Maybe related to previous item.
-5. can we do round trip using ssh agents? and/or kerberos? use ssh tunnel?
+5. TODO: can we do round trip using ssh agents? and/or kerberos? use ssh tunnel?

 ##  Summary